reflectoring/reflectoring.github.io/content/blog/2023/2023-12-03-use-cases-for-java-records.md

 ### Further Reading and Resources We Could Refer To
 - **Official Java Documentation:** Dive deep into the [official documentation](https://docs.oracle.com/en/java/javase/14/index.html) to explore advanced topics and nuances.
+- **JDK Enhancement Proposal for Java Records:** Refer [official documentation](https://openjdk.org/jeps/395) to know more about the proposal for enhancements to the JDK for Java records.

 Equipped with the knowledge of Java records, go, create, innovate, and let the code shape the future!